Skip to main content

 A pioneering initiative by PETA India to change the lives of India’s temple elephants is underway, and you can be part of it!
 For the first time ever, a practical, humane alternative to the brutal treatment of live elephants offers hope for genuine change.

-Action for Elephants UK is proud to be part of this initiative and is raising funds to buy a mechanical elephant to donate to a temple in Kerala.
+Action for Elephants UK is proud to be part of this initiative by funding the construction of a mechanical elephant to donate to a temple in Kerala.
 For its part, the temple pledges never again to hire live elephants.
 In this way, temple by temple, attitudes and practices start to change, setting the stage for a more compassionate future where live elephants are no longer used.

 Background